Divorce in Idaho (2026)

 Community property includes wages, salaries, and income earned during the marriage, as well as assets purchased with those earnings.
 Separate property — assets owned before the marriage, inheritances, and gifts received by one spouse — generally remains with the owning spouse unless it has been commingled with community property to the point where it is no longer traceable.

 Idaho courts consider factors including the duration of the marriage, each spouse’s earning capacity, and the needs of the parties when fashioning the property division.
+The practical effect of community property classification is that the default is a 50/50 split — a markedly different starting point from the equitable distribution states where courts have broader discretion to divide property unequally.

 Idaho does not follow a formulaic approach to maintenance.
 The court exercises broad discretion, and awards may be temporary, rehabilitative, or permanent depending on the circumstances.